OnitiFR/barry/README.md

 Then, launch `barry` and see the given `.barry.toml` sample content.

+Note: the client requires at least Go 1.12
 ### Install (client + server)

 Make sure Go is installed, then install/update Barry: